cgs23/mwe-bert/readme.md

 ### 1. Training (main.py)

-The training script automatically downloads the Europarl (DE-EL) dataset and filters for complex journalistic sentences.
+The training script automatically downloads the Europarl (DE-EL) dataset, filters for complex journalistic sentences, and trains the custom German Encoder.

 It implements a **Two-Phase Training Strategy** to prevent Catastrophic Forgetting: